nicklockwood/layout/README.md

 Then the logic in your table view controller would be:

     class TableViewController: UIViewController, UITableViewDataSource, UITableViewDelegate {

-        @IBOutlet var tableView: UITableView? {
-            didSet {

-                // No need to register the cell manually if it's defined as a template,
-                // but don't forget to set the estimated row height if you want
-                // your table cells to dynamically calculate their own height tableView?.estimatedRowHeight = 50
-            }
-        }

         var rowData: [MyModel]

         func tableView(_ tableView: UITableView, numberOfRowsInSection section: Int) -> Int {